 In 2005, the British television stations began to show Scotland as being much smaller than it actually is on it's weather maps.

-There has to be a reason for all this bad run of luck & royal historian Laurence Gardner believed he had the answer.
-In his 'Bloodline of the Holy Grail', chapter; 'House of the Unicorns', he writes; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
+There has to be a reason for all this run of bad luck & royal historian Laurence Gardner believed he had the answer.
+In his 'Bloodline of the Holy Grail' (also published in 1996), chapter; 'House of the Unicorns', he writes; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
 Once James was settled on the united thrones , a solution to the long standing ambition was in place: (a) future Kings of Britain would remain based in London, thereby restricting Scottish influence even in the affairs of Scotland; (b) Westminster could eventually dissolve the traditional Scottish Three States Parliament; (c) at an appropriate time, the Stuarts could be discredited & deposed, & (d) a puppet Monarch of Westminster's own choosing could then replace the Scottish succession.
-The perceived outcome of this strategy would be Scotland's overall subjection to English rule - an ambition which had prevailed since the days of Edward I.'
+The perceived outcome of this strategy would be Scotland's overall subjection to English rule - an ambition which had prevailed since the days

 As I point out elsewhere, the Unicorn, depicted on the British Coat Of Arms is (amongst other things) a symbol of Scotland & for the Scottish Rite of Freemasonry.
-The Unicorn appears chained on the British Coat Of Arms, apparently because it stands opposite the Lion Of Judah.
-The King David of the Bible remember merged the Kingdoms of Judah & Israel but what's also being portrayed here is the union of the sun (Lion) & the moon (Unicorn), the male & female of the Hermetic Marriage, or, the perfection of mankind, brought about by Alchemy.
-Imagination is symbolised in the Mysteries by the Unicorn, & it can also mean Lucifer.
+The Unicorn appears chained on the British Coat of Arms, apparently because it stands opposite the Lion Of Judah.
+The King David of the Bible remember merged the Kingdoms of Judah & Israel but what's also being portrayed here is the union of the sun (Lion - 'Wisdom' in the Qabbala) & the moon (Unicorn - 'Will' in the Qabbala), the male & female of the Hermetic Marriage, or, the perfection of mankind, brought about by Alchemy.
+Imagination is symbolised in the Mysteries by the Unicorn, & it (the Unicorn)

 For more on this subject see Bill Coopers broadcast;